Islington station (Toronto): Station redevelopment

 The deadline to make all Toronto subway stations accessible is 2025, as per the Accessibility for Ontarians with Disabilities Act.
-As of November 2024, platforms at Islington station are not accessible.
+As of December 2025, platforms at Islington station are not accessible.

 In the late 2000s, the TTC planned to renovate and upgrade the station – replacing the existing bus terminal, providing elevators to the subway platform, and completing overall station modernization.
 An open house was held on April 22, 2008, and the project's stated completion time was given as between 2011 and 2012.
 The project had not been completed by 2014, and its completion date was being pushed further into the future at that time.

 In 2021, MiWay buses, with the exception of route 26 Burnhamthorpe, moved to the new Kipling bus terminal, freeing up the Islington site for redevelopment.
 Route 26 Burnhamthorpe does not enter the bus terminal and instead utilizes the on-street stop.
 Plans were subsequently submitted by the TTC to the city government for redevelopment of the station.
 These would involve replacing the existing bus terminal with a new TTC bus terminal, providing elevators throughout the station and building a new station entrance on Islington Avenue.

 The existing commuter parking lots to the south of the station are also proposed to be redeveloped by the city for residential development.

 In the second quarter of 2023, the TTC began constructing elevators for the centre platform; the elevators will connect to the street-level concourse.
-Elevators in the station will be in service by the end of 2026.
+Elevators in the station will be in service by mid-2027.
 Part of this project would include the station being fully redeveloped and a new TTC bus terminal being built.